Wannier-Orbital theory and ARPES for the quasi-1D conductor LiMo$_{6}$O$_{17}$: NMTO Method

-The NMTO set may be arbitrarily small and, nevertheless, it spans the exact solutions \emph{at} the N+1 chosen energies of Schr\"{o}dinger's equation for the MT potential to 1st order in the potential overlap \cite{NafterDwnf} .
-Specifically, a set with $n$ orbitals yields $n$ eigenfunctions and eigenvalues, $E,$ whose errors are proportional to respectively $\left( E-\epsilon _{0}\right) ..\left( E-\epsilon _{N}\right) $ and $\left( E-\epsilon _{0}\right) ^{2}..\left( E-\epsilon _{N}\right) ^{2}.$ The choice of NMTO set, i.e. which orbitals to place on which atoms, merely determines the prefactors of these errors and the range of the orbitals.
-But only with chemically sound choices, will the delocalization of the EMTOs caused by the N-ization in Eq.$\,$(\ref{NMTO}) be negligible.
+The NMTO set may be arbitrarily small and, nevertheless, span the exact solutions at the N+1 chosen energies of Schr\"{o}dinger's equation for the MT potential to 1st order in the potential overlap.
+Specifically, a set with $n$ NMTOs (per cell) yields $n$ eigenfunctions and eigenvalues (energy bands), $E,$ whose errors are proportional to respectively $\left( E-E_{0}\right) ..\left( E-E_{N}\right) $ and $\left( E-E_{0}\right) ^{2}..\left( E-E_{N}\right) ^{2}.$ The choice of NMTO set, i.e. which orbitals to place on which atoms, merely determines the prefactors of these errors and the range of the orbitals.
+But only with chemically sound choices, will the delocalization of the KPWs, caused by the N-ization in Eq.$ \,$(\ref{NMTO}), be negligible.